harvardartmuseums/api-docs/worktype.md

 ## Get Worktypes

-`GET /worktype` will get list of worktypes used to describe items in the collection.
+`GET /worktype` will get all worktypes.

 Include one or more of the following parameters to filter the items.